 According to legend, Diaojiaolou houses were first invented as a way to protect families from venomous snakes and scorpions.
 But as seen in Fenghuang and nearby Furong, the stilts come in handy to prevent flooding as well.

-The stilts are said to have symbolic significance as well, with the long vertical poles representing the link between heaven and earth.
-And despite the fact that many Diaojiaolou buildings don’t even use any nails, it’s pretty remarkable that they’ve managed to survive intact for centuries.
+The stilts are also said to have symbolic significance, with the long vertical poles representing the link between heaven and earth.
+And considering how many Diaojiaolou buildings don’t even use any nails, it’s quite remarkable that they’ve managed to survive intact for centuries.

 The Rainbow Bridge

-Though there are a number of bridges along the Tuojia River, the Hongquiao Bridge is the Ancient Town area’s largest.
+Though there are a number of bridges along the Tuo Jiang River, the Rainbow Bridge is the Ancient Town area’s largest.
 And along with the stilt houses, it’s become a symbol of Fenghuang itself.
-Also known as the Hongqiao Bridge, it was first built during the Ming dynasty and then reconstructed in 1670. it’s easily recognizable for its large brick base consisting of three wide arches.
+Also known as the Hongqiao Bridge, it was first built during the Ming dynasty and then reconstructed in 1670. it’s easily recognizable from afar for its large brick base consisting of three wide arches.

 Note that there is supposed to be an attraction on the second floor of the bridge which is normally included in the Ancient Town tickets.
 While I found the steps to get up there and discovered a spacious room, a worker immediately signaled for me to leave.
 It was either under renovation during my visit, or it may have been shut down for good.